jchristopherson/linalg/README.md

 # linalg
 A linear algebra library that provides a user-friendly interface to several BLAS and LAPACK routines.
 The examples below provide an illustration of just how simple it is to perform a few common linear algebra operations.
+There is also an optional C API that is available as part of this library.

 ## Status
 ![Build Status](https://github.com/jchristopherson/linalg/actions/workflows/cmake.yml/badge.svg)